Kander: UX Strategy to Launch a Scalable Salesforce Consultancy Site

 The Challenge: Shaping Strategy, Story, and Trust—From Scratch

-Establishing Credibility Through Design – With no prior online footprint, the site needed to immediately instill confidence in prospective clients.
+• Establishing Credibility Through Design – With no prior online footprint, the site had to immediately convey professionalism, clarity, and confidence.

-Laying the Groundwork for Growth – The UX and content architecture had to support future services, team expansion, and sales enablement.
+• Laying the Groundwork for Growth – We needed a flexible UX and content architecture that could scale with the business—supporting future offerings, team expansion, and sales enablement.

-The stakes were high—this site wasn’t just a first impression.
-It was Kander’s first handshake with the digital world.
+The stakes were high.
+This wasn’t just a first impression—it was Kander’s first digital handshake with the world.

 My Role in This Project

-I led end-to-end UX and visual design for Kander’s first website—translating strategic goals into a clear site structure, cohesive brand story, and scalable digital presence built for growth.
+I led end-to-end UX and visual design for Kander’s first-ever website—translating business goals into a clear site structure, cohesive brand story, and scalable digital presence.

-Working on a small, agile team, I collaborated closely with the agency’s leadership to guide discovery, define the site architecture, and design modular components that aligned with messaging and content strategy.
-From initial wireframes to polished UI, I created a system that gave Kander a confident, professional foundation—establishing trust with clients and enabling future updates with ease.
+Working in a fast-moving, agile team, I partnered closely with Kander’s leadership to guide discovery, define the information architecture, and design modular components that aligned seamlessly with messaging and content strategy.
+From wireframes to polished UI, I created a flexible design system that established trust from day one—while making future updates simple and sustainable.

-While this case study highlights my full-spectrum design work, the site’s success reflects close collaboration across strategy, content, and leadership—partners listed further below.
+While this case study focuses on my full-spectrum design contributions, the project’s success was deeply collaborative—spanning brand strategy, content, and executive input.
+Contributors are listed below.

 Designing for — Companies Vetting Salesforce Partners

 Kander’s new website wasn’t just a brand launch—it was a trust-building tool.
-Their clients weren’t browsing casually; they were businesses actively seeking a credible, capable Salesforce consultancy to support mission-critical systems.
-The site had to communicate clarity, capability, and confidence from the first click.
+Their prospective clients weren’t browsing casually; they were actively searching for a Salesforce consultancy with the credibility and capacity to support mission-critical systems.
+The site needed to communicate clarity, capability, and confidence from the first click.

 The Solution: Designing a Digital Presence Worth Trusting